Week-long summer day camps are available for children:

 All camps include snacks.
 Snacks typically include fresh fruit and a carb -- usually pretzels, crackers or popcorn.
 Campers with food allergies are welcome to pack their own snacks.

 Full day zoo campers can either pack lunch or pre-purchase sack lunches through the zoo.
 Sack lunches are sold for the full week only.
-We do not offer lunch on a day to day basis.
-Zoo lunch is not available for Penguin Camp.
+We do not offer lunch on a day to day basis except for the Discovery Days Camps.
+Zoo lunch is not available for the half day (4 years-entering K) Discovery Day Camps or the full week Penguin Camp.

 All meals come with a vegetarian option and choice of water, lemonade or juice.
 Sample entrees could include hot dogs, mac and cheese, pizza, chicken nuggets or a burrito.
 Lunch entrees will change from day to day.
 All meals will also include fruit, carrot sticks and animal crackers.

 Dinner is included for the campers with extended evening programs (Cougar Camp) or overnights (Animal Investigators and Wild Design Camp).
-Dinner for Cougar Camp and Animal Investigators includes a choice of cheese, pepperoni, Hawaiian or veggie pizza plus fruit and a drink.
-Wild Design campers have a picnic dinner -- typically a choice of ham, turkey or cheese sandwich, carrot sticks, fruit and drink.
+Dinner includes a choice of cheese, pepperoni, Hawaiian or veggie pizza plus fruit and a drink.

 All menu items are subject to change without notice.